-- Protective apparel coats, closed toed shoes, and long sleeved clothing shall be worn when handling oxidizing chemicals.
-Additional protective clothing shall be worn if the possibility of skin contact is likely. - xii.
-Safety shielding
+coats, closed toed shoes, and long sleeved clothing shall be worn when handling oxidizing chemicals.
+Additional protective clothing shall be worn if the possibility of skin contact is likely.

 Safety shielding is required any time there is a risk of explosion, splash hazard or a highly exothermic reaction.
 All manipulations of oxidizing chemicals which pose this risk shall occur in a fume hood with the sash in the lowest feasible position.
 Portable shields, which provide protection to all facility occupants, are acceptable.